Our site, our rules

 - Pre-contract information

-You’ll need to read them both really carefully as once you sign the lease, we’ll hold you to it.
+You’ll need to read them all really carefully as once you sign the Personal Contract Hire Agreement, we’ll hold you to it.
 You’ll need to sign it electronically within seven days of us sending you the link.
+You will then pay the non-refundable processing fee.

 Changing your order's fine (usually), for a fee